 Modes of DeliveryOther, Classroom

-Assessment MethodsA competency based course assessment is built on student’s abilities to achieve unit outcomes.
+Assessment MethodsA competency based course assessment is built on your ability to achieve unit outcomes.
 Assessment methods include demonstration of skills, tests and assignments, folios, oral activities and third party reports.
-At the commencement of each unit you will be given an outline of what is to be covered in that unit and how the unit will be assessed.
+At the commencement of each unit you will be given an outline of what is to be covered in that unit and how the unit will be assessed

 MaterialsA list of equipment and reference material that needs to be purchased by you will be distributed early in the course.